MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image006.png)

-1. Click on the “**EPA 2021 - eGRID**” Factor library to open the Factor library
+1. Select the “**EPA 2021 - eGRID**” Factor library to open the Factor library

     >[!NOTE] **Note**: Microsoft Sustainability Manager includes EPA and IPCC based Factor libraries for emissions and estimations.
 Additional libraries are on the roadmap.
 Take time to review the existing factor libraries.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image007.png)

 1. Let’s take a moment to **explore** the EPA 2021 - eGRID factor library.
 The General tab includes identifying information about the Factor library.

     -   **Name**: this is used for identifying the factor library in the list.
     -   **Description**: this is used to provide more information about the factor library
     -   **Documentation reference**: this is used to identify the documentation used to generate the factor library